 Plastic construction may diminish authenticity.

-Realistic, unscented wax pillars featuring LED lights that flicker like real candles.
+Realistic, unscented wax pillars featuring lights that flicker like the real thing.
 Pillars are three different sizes; each has a fake-drip side.
 Includes remote with five timer settings, brightness options, and flame style.
 Lengthy life.

 Batteries not included, and they'll need to be replenished depending on use.

-Realistic-looking LED tea lights with batteries (CR2032) that provide up to 100 hours of light.
-Candles have on-off switches.
+Realistic-looking tea lights with batteries (CR2032) that provide up to 100 hours of light.
+They each have on-off switches.
 Ideal for party decorations, luminaries, table décor, and more.
 You get 36 per pack for an affordable price.

 Flame is almost orange in color, which may not appeal to everyone.
 A few duds per pack are likely.

-Vanilla-scented real wax pillars flicker like real candles, but without the danger of fire.
+Vanilla-scented real wax pillars flicker realistically, but without the danger of fire.
 Safe and simple to use.
 Comes with remote control, which includes an auto-off timer.
 Can be displayed together or separately, and combined with other decorations for your own unique design or relaxing ambience.

 Because they're made with real wax, they may melt under some conditions.
-Batteries (three AAA for each candle) aren't included.
+Batteries (three AAA for each) aren't included.

-Ah, the beauty of a candle’s warm glow.
-But the mess of dripping wax, burnt fingers, and tipped candles that risk a fire hazard makes it easier to flip on the light switch instead.
-There’s a solution if you love candles.
+Many of us enjoy the beauty of a candle’s warm glow, but the mess of dripping wax, burnt fingers, and tipped candles that risk a fire makes flipping on the light switch instead much easier.
+However, there’s a solution if you love candles.
 Smokeless, flameless LED candles, which have a tiny embedded LED light circuit board that runs on batteries, can often look like the real deal.

 You’ll want to keep six main considerations in mind when choosing the right type of LED candle for your needs.